Enalmada/next-reason-boilerplate/README.md

 * styleguide - npm run storybook  ()Needed some less fixes in .storybook/webpack.config.js)
 * reason-apollo - the reason-apollo example copied into a page and working
 * purge unused css - see next.config.js for whitelist (you would normally only add components you need)
+* https in dev - using devcert.  useful for service worker testing

 TODO:
 * auth (likely with AWS Amplify)